 Where a gender pay gap is identified, employers are encouraged to publish details of the actions they intend to take in an effort to address that position.
-As can be seen from this information, the Council does have a gender pay gap which favours women, and the position at each quartile is broadly in-line with the general gender split across the Council's workforce, save for some degree of disparity in the lower middle quartile and in the highest paid positions.
+As can be seen from this information, the

+Council does have a gender pay gap which favours women, and the position at each quartile is broadly in-line with the general gender split across the Council's workforce.